Grand Traverse Band of Ottawa and Chippewa Indians

 WORKING CONDITIONS:

-• Exposure to potentially hostile environments.
+• Exposure to potentially hostile environments

-• Working outside of the office 75% of the time.
+• Working outside of the office 75% of the time

 COMMENTS

 The above statements are intended to describe the general nature and level of work performed by people assigned to this classification.
 They are not intended to be construed as an exhaustive list of all responsibilities, duties and skills required of personnel so classified.
-Management retains the right to add or to change the duties of the position at any time through approved motion by Tribal Council. * Any qualifications to be considered as equivalents in lieu of stated minimums require prior approval of the Director of Human Resources.
+Management retains the right to add or to change the duties of the position at any time. * Any qualifications to be considered as equivalents in lieu of stated minimums require prior approval of the Director of Human Resources.

 Current Openings for Tribal Victim Services Coordinator Jobs at Grand Traverse Band of Ottawa and Chippewa Indians